 Receiving Your License

-DMV will assign you a customer number which will display on your driver's license, learner’s permit, CDL, or CDL instruction permit.
+DMV will assign you a customer number which will display on your license or learner’s permit.
 If you wish to change your DMV-assigned number in the future, you may be required to present documentation from law enforcement or the courts indicating that you may be a victim of identity theft.

-For questions about driver fitness, refer to Medical and Mental Requirements
+For questions about driver fitness, refer to Medical and Mental Requirements.[Back to Top]